FixMyBerlin/atlas-app/atlas-geo/atlas-geo/app/migration/README.md

 # About

-Use `cleanup.sql` to remove database tables that are no longer needed.
+- Use `cleanup.sql` to remove database tables that are no longer needed.
+- Use `migration.sql` to modify the database, like adding columns that are not controlled by osm2pgsql

 # Context